ResearchScientist/Notes-UX/Design Thinking/4-Prototype.md

 - helps determine what information should be included or excluded
 - informs how to organize data
 - easy to iterate

+# Interactivity

+Build out the interactive elements of the prototype.
+You can use paper or digital mockups.

+Goal is to identify how users interact with the prototype.

+## Paper

+**Benefits**

+- quick iterations
+- collaborative
+- best in a focus group setting

+**Process**

+- make cut outs for the various elements
+- make a cut out of the screen
+- layout order of interaction
+- have user touch elements and have a team mate move the elements as a response

+## Digital

+**Benefits**

+- quick iterations
+- can be tested by remote users
+- interactions can be recorded by software

+**Process**

+- within software connect digital wireframes
+- choose transitions
+- present to user for testing